Search By First Name of HOFers

 Known for his quickness and football IQ, Dudley scored touchdowns in nearly every possible way.
 He was inducted into the Pro Football Hall of Fame in 1966 and remains one of the most complete and underrated legends of the league’s early years.

-Dudley's Awards and Records
+Dudley's Awards and Honors

 - 4× First-team All-Pro (1942, 1946–1948)